 Access the NC Sex Offender Registry

-Access to the North Carolina Sex Offender and Public Protection Registry is straightforward and simple to navigate.
 The North Carolina State Bureau of Investigation (SBI) manages the registry and gives multiple ways to search offenders at no cost.
 The options to “Find Offenders Near You By Address” and “Offender Search” are at the forefront of the form as seen below.
 The ability to search offenders by sex registration number and latitude/longitude is also available.

 Other features provided by the SBI are statistics, email alerts, telephone alerts, and mobile applications.